cosmos/cosmos-sdk-docs/docs/user/run-node/07-multisig.md

 ## Step by step guide to multisig transactions

+This tutorial will use the test keyring which will store the keys in the default home directory `~/.simapp` unless otherwise specified.
-Check the keys you have in `--keyring-backend test`.
+Verify which keys are available in the test keyring by running `--keyring-backend test`.

+In order to specify a consistent keyring for the entirety of the tutorial, set the default keyring by running `simd config keyring-backend test`.

 ```shell
 simd keys list --keyring-backend test